-You must have non combustible material(s) above the fireplace opening.
-Non combustible materials (such as slate, marble, tile, etc.) must be at least 1/2 inch thick.
-With sheet metal, you must have non combustible material behind it.
-Non combustible material must extend at least 8" up (for all models).
-If non combustible material is less than 12", you must install the fireplace hood accessory (24" or 30" models only).
-See chart below and Figure 4 on page 10 for minimum clearances.
+You must have non-combustible material(s) above the fireplace opening.
+Non-combustible materials (such as slate, marble, tile, etc.) must be at least 1/2 inch thick.
+With sheet metal, you must have non-combustible material behind it.
+Non-combustible material must extend at least 8" up (for all models).
+If non-combustible material is less than 12", you must install the fireplace hood accessory (24", 30", and 36" models only).
+See Figure 4 on page 7 and Figure 5 for minimum clearances.